 Arvi gosht recipe is also one of the common recipes made in Hyderabadi households into which gosht or mutton is added to the kadhi or gravy curry.
 It goes well with rice but can also be eaten with rotis.

 It can be made occasionally during Sundays or during your free time.
-Arbi Recipe is a dish which can be tried and the efforts put into this kadhi can never go waste.
+Arbi curry is a dish which can be tried and the efforts put into this kadhi can never go waste.

 Arbi or arvi is commonly called as colocasia or taro in english terminology.
 Arbi has got lots of health benefits as it is very digestible and the leaves of this vegetable are good sources of Vitamins A and C.

-Watch the video with step by step procedure to make arbi recipe gravy curry or kadhi:
+Watch the video below with step by step procedure to make arbi gravy curry or kadhi:

 The Curry in the video has been made in a pressure cooker ...